Body found on Ninety Mile Beach: Far North diver remembered as man who 'saved the community'

 Prior to the discovery, the man’s whānau said no one had lost hope of bringing him home.

-Te Aupōuri spokesperson Penetaui Kleskovic said the diver had been a “tireless” and “hardworking” community man whose service will be missed by all the families in the Far North.
+Te Aupōuri spokesman Penetaui Kleskovic said the diver had been a “tireless” and “hardworking” community man whose service will be missed by all the families in the Far North.

 “We were shocked when we first heard that he had gone missing but now are a bit relieved that his whānau can now grieve properly following the intensive search process they had to go through the past couple of weeks.”